viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### Make your module executable

-Now, in order to add this module to your robot, you need to have a single [executable file](https://en.wikipedia.org/wiki/Executable) that runs your module when executed.
+To add a module to your robot, you need to have an [executable file](https://en.wikipedia.org/wiki/Executable) that runs your module when executed, can take a local socket as a command line argument, and eleanly exits when sent a termination signal.
 Your options for completing this step are flexible, as this file does not need to be in a raw binary format.

-One option is creating and save a new shell script (<file>.sh</file>) that runs your file.
+One option is creating and save a new shell script (<file>.sh</file>) that runs your module.
 For example:

 {{< tabs name="Template Shell Scripts as Module Executables" >}}